diku-dk/futhark/docs/language-reference.rst

 The definition can be an arbitrary expression, including function calls and other values, although they must be in scope before the value is defined.
-A constant value may not have a unique type (see `In-place updates`_).
 If the return type contains any anonymous sizes (see `Size types`_), new existential sizes will be constructed for them.